adarsh-kannamveetil/react-image-file-cropper/README.md

 npm install --save react-image-file-cropper
 ```

-You need `cropper.css` in your project which is from [cropperjs](https://www.npmjs.com/package/cropperjs).
+You need `cropper.css` in your project which is from [cropperjs](https://www.npmjs.com/package/cropperjs)
+or you can use directly styles from this [file](https://raw.githubusercontent.com/adarsh-kannamveetil/react-image-file-cropper/master/app/css/cropper.css)
+.

 # Changelog